victordieggo/spaceman-docs/README.md

 ### Folder Structure

-At first, the folder structure for your project will be exactly like the example below, it is important to keep this same structure so you don't break the Gulp build process:
+At first, the folder structure for your project will be exactly like the example below, it is important to keep this same structure so you don't break the [build process](#build-process):

 ```
 spaceman/